Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 \subsubsection{Some generalizations of Proposition \ref{affinization}}

-Before proceeding, let us comment on some possible generalizations of the results from this section.
 We formulated Proposition \ref{affinization} for an elliptic curve $E$, as this is the case we will be interested in the remainder of the paper.
 However the statement holds more generally for any smooth and proper curve $C$ over $k$, namely the unit map $C \to \mathrm{Aff}(C)$ induces an equivalence

 The proof we have given for the case $C=E$ extends without variations to this more general setting.

 Corollary \ref{corollary:LoopstackequalsMapo} also generalizes to the case of a general smooth and proper curve $C$.
 In characteristic 0, there is an equivalence between $\mathrm{Aff}(C)$ and the affinization of the Betti stack of a wedge of $g$ circles $S_g$, where $g$ is the genus of $C$